martinmphil/ron_reade/README.md

 This project employs HTML, CSS, TypeScript, [Vite](https://en.wikipedia.org/wiki/Vite_(software)) and [Vitest](https://vitest.dev/).

+## Scripts

+Run unit tests with `npm run test`.

+To see this app running in a development server, use `npm run dev`.

+To build for distribution in the `dist` directory, use `npm run build`.

+To preview the distribution `dist` directory, use `npm run build` followed by `npm run preview`.

 ## Audio samples
 The text-to-speech pipeline creates an audio buffer object (ie audio chunk).
 This audio chunk object has an `audio` property which holds the audio waveform data in a Float32Array as an audio sample.